BLIS is a driver aid intended to give a warning of:

 - quickly approaching vehicles in the left and right lanes closest to the car.

-Location of BLIS lamp.
+Principle of BLIS

 The BLIS function is active at speeds above 10 km/h (6 mph).